brady-boyd/hotel/READMECHANGELOG.md

 ### C2

-**Prompt**: Modify the front end to display the prise for a reservation in currency rates for USD, CAD, and EUR.
+**Prompt**: Modify the front end to display the price for a reservation in currency rates for USD, CAD, and EUR.

 File: 'app.component.ts'
 - Lines: 112-114